hetznercloud/hcloud-python/docs/installation.rst

 From sources
 ------------

-The sources for Hetzner Cloud Python can be downloaded from the `Github repo`_.
+The sources for Hetzner Cloud Python can be downloaded from the Github repo.

 You can either clone the public repository: